ron2015schmitt/Mathematiques-old/README.md

   + Refactor of vector/matrix/tensor indexing, including
     + new index/iterator types such as slices similar to Fortan and Python

-+ v3.6 Display and Debugging
-  + Refactor of Display and Debugging

-+ v3.7+
-  + More matrix types
-  + covariant and contravariant tensors
-  + curvilinear coordinate systems

 ## Documentation